astronomer/airflow-guides/guides/connections.md

 Connections can be maintained in the Airflow Interface (Menu --> Admin --> Connections).

+> Note: In Airflow 2.0, provider packages are separate from the core of Airflow, and the Connection Types available are dependent on the provider packages you have installed.
+For example, in order to see the Snowflake ConnType in the Airflow UI, you'll need the `apache-airflow-providers-snowflake` package.
+If you are running Airflow 2.0 on Astronomer, you can install provider packages by adding them to your requirements.txt file.

 ### Example Connection Configurations

 #### Microsoft SQL Server